 Prior to the release of HLS, Apple's primary media streaming protocol was Quicktime Streaming Server.
 This offered good service, but because it used non-standard ports for data transmission, its RTSP protocol was periodically blocked by firewalls.
 Together with the slow internet, this has led to the abandonment of this protocol.
 But the lessons learned from its implementation have been very helpful in developing HLS.

-The HLS stream is created on the fly and stored on the HTTP server.
-Video files, as mentioned above, are split into short fragments with the extension .ts - MPEG2 Transport Stream.
+An HLS stream is generated on the fly and stored on an HTTP server.
+The video file is divided into short fragments, each with the extension .ts (MPEG2 Transport Stream).
+These fragments make up the building blocks of the stream.

 When to Use HLS For Online Streaming